 If you visit in 2021, don’t expect the parks to run exactly the way they usually do.
 Each park has a limited capacity with many fewer guests allowed in each day.
 Contact with other guests and Cast Members is also limited and you may need to keep further distances while waiting in line for attractions.

-There are no character meets in Disney, though you do see some characters greeting guests from afar, and they have also introduced the Character Cavalcades which are a nice substitute in the meantime.
+There are no traditional character meets in Disney, though you do see some characters greeting guests from afar, and they have also introduced the Character Cavalcades which are a nice substitute in the meantime.

 Even though you are likely to find a good deal on a Disney World vacation will be cheaper in 2022 than in the years to come, one thing to consider is the price/value ratio might not be its maximum.
 Prices might be lower, but you aren’t getting as much for what you are spending with some limited entertainment options and park hours.

 If you want to know more about what the parks are like now, read our Disney World Reopening Guide.

 Another downer for 2022 is all the construction in Walt Disney World.
 It already was going to be bad for most of the year, but now some projects we thought were going to be finished by the Spring or Summer now likely won’t get built until 2022, or even later.

 Epcot is the middle of a complete transformation and that isn’t going to end anytime soon and will continue through all of 2021 and 2022.

 We also aren’t getting the Spaceship Earth refurbishment like we originally thought, as that project has been put on hold.